 We’ve been married for 6 years now and together for almost 8.
 It seems crazy that it’s even been that long, but at the same time, I know it’s just a drop in the bucket when you’re looking at the rest of your life.
-That man and our marriage is one of the single greatest gifts God has given me.
+That man and our marriage are the single greatest gifts God has given me, next to our children.

 We are far from perfect, but we have learned so much in these years we’ve spent learning and growing in love.